dariofad/dariofad.github.io/_posts/2021-02-28-A_simple_way_to_collaborate_with_Python_developers_that_do_not_use_Emacs.md

 using the Language Server Procol.
 The idea is that we can support many different languages by simply replacing the backend server, and thus have a configuration that is not language-specific.
-This basically meas we have to provide a server to Emacs whenever a Python source file in our project is read into a buffer.
+This basically means we have to provide a server to Emacs whenever a Python source file in our project is read into a buffer.
 Anyway, unlike a traditional IDE, Emacs by itself is not aware of what a project is, and thus we have to send it some updates each time we open, close or